kaaengine/kaa/docs/reference/engine.rst

 .. class:: Engine(virtual_resolution, virtual_resolution_mode=None, show_window=True)

-    Engine instance is the main object of your game.
-You should create just one Engine instance.
+    Engine instance is the first object you need to create to run the game.

     Parameters:

     * virtual_resolution - required.
 A :class:`geometry.Vector` with width/height of the virtual resolution (see :ref:`virtual_resolution <Engine.virtual_resolution>` for more information).
     * virtual_resolution_mode - a :class:`VirtualResolutionMode` value.
     * show_window - if you pass False, the engine will start with a hidden window.
 Useful if you want to run kaa related stuff in a non-windowed environment, for example, when you want to run unit tests from a terminal window.
 Or when you want to start the game with a hidden window and show it manually later.

+    Game's 'entry point' is the :meth:`Engine.run` method which takes in a :class:`Scene` instance as a required parameter.
+Calling :code:`run` will make the kaa engine run the scene, i.e. call its :meth:`Scene.update` method in a loop.

     A typical "Hello World" kaa game (showing just an empty window) would look like the following: